troubleNZ/trbl-elevators/README.md

 ## Installation
 ### Manual
-- Download and unzip the script, rename it to `trbl-elevators` and put it in the `[qb]` directory.
+- Download and unzip the script, drop into your resources, add it to your server.cfg and ensure it runs after the dependencies.
-- Start the server

 ## Credits
 Wouldnt be doing this if it wasnt for [qb-core](https://github.com/qbcore-framework) ❤️